panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 greetings.includes(toSearch); // => false
 ```

 `greetings.includes(toSearch)` returns `false`, because the array doesn't contain `toSearch` object reference.
-Despite the fact that the array contains the object `hi` that looks exactly like `toSearch`.
+Although the array contains the object `hi` that looks exactly like `toSearch`.

-Ok, so how do you solve determine if the array contains an object by content, rather than reference?
+Ok, so how do you determine if the array contains an object by content, rather than reference?
 Using `array.some()` method in combination with shallow or deep equality check of objects.

 During *shallow equality* check of objects the list of properties of both objects is checked for equality.